Watch our video tutorial here

 - This translates to the current settings and old algorithm (assuming you are on the older version)

-- Final Price - New Algorithm (Unsaved Customization)
+- Final Price - New Algo (Unsaved Customization)

 - This is provided to visualize how the prices are going to look like on the new algorithm if all the suggested customization changes (or the changes you did) have been made

-- This translates to raw price recommendation from the new algorithm (Hyper Local Pulse) without applying any customization/settings
+- This translates to raw price recommendation from the new algorithm (Hyper Local Pulse) after applying default customizations (Last Minute, Far Out, Orphan Day Pricing, Occupancy Based Adjustment)

-- This is provided to visualize how the prices are without applying any customization.
-We believe (and as we have seen in testing), that the Uncustomized Price on the new algorithm matches the Final Price on old algorithm (with better seasonality, day of week pricing, event and holiday pricing) thereby reducing the need to apply and manage fewer customizations
+- This is provided to visualize how the prices are after applying default customizations.
+We believe (and as we have seen in testing), that the Price with default customization on the new algorithm matches the Present Prices on old algorithm (with better seasonality, day of week pricing, event and holiday pricing) thereby reducing the need to apply and manage fewer customizations

 - The purpose of this chart is to let you visualize how your prices are changing over time, with new algorithm.
 You can evaluate your weekends, high season and low season pricing among other things.
 The chart itself can be zoomed in around your dates of interest.